DocKDE/pdbman/README.md

 +---------+-----------+------------+--------------+----+--------+
 ```

 #### Write

-This command will write the current state of the PDB structure held in memory to stdout or a file.
+This command will write information about the current state of the PDB structure held in memory to stdout or a file.
+This can either be the PDB structure itself or a list of the atom or residue IDs in a given region.

  If no further options are given, the whole PDB structure will be written to stdout.
 The output target can be modified by providing a `--overwrite`/`-w` or `--file`/`-f` flag.
 These will write the output to the input PDB file or a specified file.
 Note that in the first case, the input PDB will be overwritten!

-If a region flag (`--qm1`/`-q`, `--qm2`/`-o` or `--active`/`-a`) is given, the atom IDs currently making up that region will be printed to stdout or a file, depending on the user-given flag.
+If a region flag (`--qm1`/`-q`, `--qm2`/`-o` or `--active`/`-a`) is given, the atom or residue IDs currently making up that region will be printed to stdout or a file, depending on the user-given flags.
+Accordingly, either an `--atoms`/`-t` or `--residues`/`-r` flag must be given.

 This is useful to quickly transfer the state of one PDB file to another.
+Note that if the `--residues` flag is given, all residue IDs containing at least one atom in the given region will be printed so for this use case, using a list of atoms is the safe option.

 Examples: